 05/30/2014: Shooter's Report Part I: High Performance, High Resolution, High Functionality

 Indeed, 4K video recording is making its way into the hands of mere mortals with the Panasonic GH4 after spending much of its time solely in the realm of high-end, professional cinema cameras.
 Cameras like the Canon 1D C HD-DSLR and dedicated video cameras such as the Canon C500 and Blackmagic Production Camera 4K are all aimed at professionals with professional budgets.
-Now, with the Panasonic GH4, high-resolution 4K video is within the reach of large number people from advanced enthusiasts and serious hobbyist as well as being ready to tackle serious professional-level cinema and video productions.
+Now, with the Panasonic GH4, high-resolution 4K video is within reach of a large number people from advanced enthusiasts and serious hobbyists, as well as being ready to tackle serious professional-level cinema and video productions.

-Imaging.
 Going down the specs list for the Panasonic GH4, nearly all aspects of the camera have received an update or improvement compared to the GH3.
 The GH4's imaging sensor has received some polishing, and while it keeps the same 16.05-megapixel resolution, this new Digital Live MOS sensor features wider dynamic range with an expanded ISO 100 option (GH3 went as low as ISO 125) and allows for a 60 minute bulb shutter.

 Panasonic has also said the new sensor delivers twice the readout speed compared to the GH3, which clocked in at around 100 milliseconds.
 The new GH4 sensor is said to have a high-speed readout of under 50 milliseconds.
 What does this all mean?
 The GH4 should be significantly better at handling rolling shutter in both stills (when using the electronic shutter) and video with Full HD 60 frames per second readout.

-Speed and Focusing.
 Coupled with this new sensor is a new quad-core imaging processor, the Venus Engine 9AHD.
 The new horsepower provides better sensitivity with a standard ISO range of 200-25,600 (expandable down to ISO 100), and boasts new burst shooting performance at 12fps (in AF-S mode) for up to 40 RAW images or 100 JPEGs.
 The GH4 also provides a big improvement over the GH3 with continuous AF burst shooting at 7fps (up from just 4.2fps).

 Panasonic also claims that the new processor helps produce better image resolution, dynamic range and more accurate colors, as well as doing hefty number crunching for 4K video encoding and giving a boost to the GH4's AF speed.